MileHacker Logo

 • Bicycle infrastructure: Limited dedicated bicycle lanes.

-• Safety: Cycling on main roads can be hazardous due to heavy traffic.
+• Safety: Cycling on main roads can be hazardous as a result of traffic congestion.

-• Suitable Areas: Quieter areas or parks, like around Mabprachan Lake, are better.
+• Suitable Areas: Quieter areas or parks, like around Mabprachan Lake, are superior.

 • No-Go Areas: Avoid walking/cycling on busy highways or poorly lit alleys at night.